Clip path

 VAT

 VAT may also apply to businesses in Sri Lanka.
 If a company’s turnover exceeds a certain threshold, it must register for VAT and charge VAT on the goods and services it provides.
 Companies must file VAT returns and pay the taxes collected by the government.
-Sri Lanka recently increased their VAT rates from 15% to 18% starting the first of January, 2024.
+Sri Lanka's VAT rate stands at 18%

 In addition to the above, there may be other taxes and incentives an employer of record Sri Lanka can handle.